always happy to help!

 Available in: .06 Watts

 "Night Fright" FeatherBrite's LED Moonlight Bulb – helps relieve the stress of night for those birds who experience “night fright”.
 The bulb gives off a soft blue light that is very calming.
 Operates using only .06 watts of electricity.
+Fits all FeatherBrite lamps, or any standard lamp socket with adapter.
 1 year warranty.

 Birds do best when exposed to sunlight.
 The importance